 - 4 tablespoons dark brown sugar, preferably muscovado

 - 1 1/2 tablespoons grated peeled fresh ginger

 Tip the onions into a large, heavy-based pan and add the garlic, olive oil, mustard and coriander seeds.
 Stir well to combine and then cook gently over a low heat for 20 minutes, stirring occasionally.

-Stir in the vinegar and sugar and continue to cook for another 10-20 minutes until the onions have become completely translucent and the marmalade well reduced, stirring occasionally.
+Stir in the vinegar, ginger and sugar and continue to cook for another 10-20 minutes until the onions have become completely translucent and the marmalade well reduced, stirring occasionally.
 Stir in 4 tablespoons of water and continue to cook for another 10 minutes until the marmalade is well thickened and slightly sticky.
 Season to taste.

 If you are not planning on using the onion marmalade immediately, wash a Kilner jar or a couple of jam jars, rinse thoroughly, then dry in a warm oven.
 Stand them upside down on a clean tea towel.